Stochastic precipitation models

 K. Fackeldey, P. Koltai, P. Névir, H. W. Rust, A. Schild, M. Weber: From Metastable to Coherent Sets – time-discretization schemes.
 Accepted for publication in Chaos

-M. Fischer, H. W. Rust, U. Ulbrich: A spatial and seasonal description of extreme precipitation return-levels: A case study.
-Spatial Statistics, 2017
+M. Fischer, H. W. Rust, U. Ulbrich: A spatial and seasonal climatology of extreme precipitation return-levels: A case study.
+Spatial Statistics, 2018

 A. Pasternack, H. W. Rust, J. Bhend, M. Liniger, W. A. Müller: Parametric Decadal Climate Forecast Recalibration, Geosci.
 Model Develop., 2018